TrudAX/denistrunin-blog/src/posts/xpptools-readexcelfile/index.md

 ![](LedgerJournalCreated.png)

-Full code is available in **DEVReadFromFileExampleCreateJournal** class
+The full code is available in **DEVReadFromFileExampleCreateJournal** class

 ## Summary